lspentzouris/test/README.md

 # test
-Just to check it out
+Just to check it out.
-Here is another bit of text
+Here is another bit of text.